tahuh/scfvseq/README.md

 Note : The manuscript of this pipeline is under preparation.

 ## Authors
-Sunghoon Heo - Maintain this repository
+Sunghoon Heo - Maintain this repository<br>
 Byungjin Hwang - Collaborator